SpongePowered/SpongeDocs/source/contributing/implementation/mixins.rst

 are extensively documented and cover many of the more complex scenarios.
 You should also consult the Javadoc of the Mixin repository itself, since almost everything is already documented.

-**Caveat: When contributing mixins, note that you can use neither anonymous classes nor lambda expressions.**
+**Caveat: When contributing mixins, note that you cannot use anonymous classes.**

 This means expressions like the following will cause mixins to fail horribly and bring death and destruction upon all that attempt to use Sponge.